mluts/rhaml/README.md

 # rhaml
-HAML rendering engine on Ragel
+HAML rendering engine based on Ragel

+This project was created with educational purpose.